"The oldest existing Court House in the State of New York and one of the oldest in the Nation still being used as a Courthouse today."

 The Battle of Johnstown was fought October 25, 1781, and is considered one of the battles of the Revolution fought in New York State.
 The Loyalist forces were driven back to Canada and a couple days later at a fording on the West Canada Creek, Captain Walter Butler was killed.
 News reached Johnstown about the same time of the death of the notorious Walter Butler and the defeat of Cornwallis and the British Army at Yorktown.
 Bond fires were lit in the street and the courthouse bell was rung and it is said the residents rejoices more over the death of Butler than the defeat of the whole British Army.

-On April 2, 1784, the county lost irs Loyalist designation of "Tryon" and was officially renamed Montgomery County after a Revolutionary War hero, General Richard Montgomery, who was killed during the storming of Quebec, in 1775.
-ANd, of course, the courthouse became the MOntgomery County Courthouse.
+On April 2, 1784, the county lost its Loyalist designation of "Tryon" and was officially renamed Montgomery County after a Revolutionary War hero, General Richard Montgomery, who was killed during the storming of Quebec, in 1775.
+And, of course, the courthouse became the Montgomery County Courthouse.

 In 1792, the Supervisors of the county ordered two large and two small stoves to be purchased for the courthouse, that the lots be completely fenced and that a row of elms or willows be planted in front of the building.
 Clearly, comfort and beautification must have been the consideration of the elected leaders of the community, stealing a very early lead on some later national public figures.